ray-project/ray/doc/source/raysgd/v2/raysgd.rst

     Now let's convert this to a distributed multi-worker training function!

+    All you have to do is use the ``ray.sgd.torch.prepare`` utility function to easily setup your model and data.
+This will automatically wrap your model with ``DistributedDataParallel`` and place it on the right device, and add ``DisributedSampler`` to your DataLoaders.

     First, update the training function code to use PyTorch's ``DistributedDataParallel``.
 With RaySGD, you just pass in your distributed data parallel code as as you would normally run it with